A Brief and Incomplete History of Aquascaping

 Before we continue with Takashi Amano's story let’s also first consider the point in history where the actual aquascaping journey began.
 It’s difficult to determine with any degree of certainty but many reckon the answer can be found somewhere in 1930s Netherlands, when the Dutch style mentioned above was first developed by NBAT, the Dutch Society for Aquarists.
 This early form of aquascaping probably has much in common with the increasing popularity of fish keeping following the First World War, in that both owe their existence to the increasing availability of mass produced aquarium products.
 Products like angle iron braced glass tanks, mechanical air pumps, immersion heaters, and the incandescent light bulb.
 The Dutch style is where aquascaping first started to diverge from the traditional fish keeping aquarium and become a distinct entity in its own right.
 Where the fish were chosen to complement the planting and no longer the main attraction.

 The Dutch style also gave the aquascaping world its first competitions, and as anyone in business will know competition is essential for driving development and growth and perhaps of greater relevance, as far as aquascaping is concerned, change.
 Inevitably, as competitors tried to outdo their peers in a bid for victory, the Dutch style evolved and perhaps hints of what might become other aquascaping styles may have begun to emerge as a consequence.
 The need for NBAT to publish general guidelines in 1956 to maintain the purity of the Dutch style would certainly seem to suggest so.
 A similar phenomenon has occurred in recent years and possibly stands testament to this hypothesis.
-The worlds premier aquascaping competition IAPLC (The International Aquatic Plants Layout Contest) had to change the judging criteria to favour the more traditional Japanese Nature Aquarium style over its enfant terrible, the Diorama style.
+The worlds premier aquascaping competition IAPLC (The International Aquatic Plants Layout Contest) had to change the weighting of the judging criteria to favour the more traditional Japanese Nature Aquarium style over its enfant terrible, the Diorama style.
 More on that later.

 The Dutch stye differs from other styles of aquascaping by virtue of the fact that it relies solely on the colours and textures of aquatic plants to create its aesthetic without the compliment of wood and rock hardscape, which characterise the contrasting Japanese styles.
 Done expertly the overall effect is somewhat akin to the spectacular terrestrial flower gardens created by contemporary designers the ilk of Gertrude Jekyll, and is more contrived than the Japanese styles which aim to mimic nature more closely.